Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ## Model

-Create a folder witht the name `models`
+Create a folder with the name `models`

 ### notesModel.js